 Primary Areas: Communication and Language; Personal, Social and Emotional Development; Physical Development;

 Development Specific Areas: Literacy; Mathematics; Understanding of the World; Expressive arts and design; The Learning Characteristics; Playing and exploring; Active learning; Creating and thinking critically.

 None of these areas of Learning and Development can be delivered in isolation from the others.
 They are equally important and depend on each other to support a rounded approach to child development.
 All the areas must be delivered through planned, purposeful play, with a balance of adult-led and child-initiated activities.

-Since September 2015, all Early Years Children undergo a formal Baseline Assessment.
-At Hartington C of E Primary School this assessment is undertaken in the first half term and evidence is gathered from a range of sources including parents, guardians, previous settings and school.
+Since September 2021, all Early Years Children undergo a Statutory Online Baseline Assessment.
+At Hartington C of E Primary School this assessment is undertaken in the first half term.

 Assessment in the EYFS is based on continual observations, not tests.
 The children are assessed against the Early Years Foundation Stage Profile, which is regularly shared with parents.
-Children have a portfolio each where staff record observations, notes on a child’s progress and photographic evidence.
-These portfolios are shared with parents at parent’s evenings and provide a wonderful record of your child’s achievements.
+Children work is annotated by staff to record observations, make notes on the child’s progress and includes photographic evidence.
+This work is then shared with parents at parent’s evenings and is a wonderful record of your child’s progress and achievements.
 At the end of the EYFS, parents also receive a written report of their child’s progress over the entire year.